-Applications and infrastructure resources generate lots of operational and monitoring data in form of logs and metrics.
-In addition to providing ability to access and visualize these data sets in a single platform, Amazon CloudWatch also makes it easy to correlate metrics and logs.
-This helps you quickly go from diagnosing the problem to understanding the root cause.
-For example, you can correlate a log pattern, such as an error to a specific metric, and set alarms to be actively alerted of performance and operational issues.
+Applications and infrastructure resources generate large amounts of operational and monitoring data in the form of logs and metrics.
+In addition to letting you access and visualize these datasets in a single platform, Amazon CloudWatch also makes it easy to correlate them.
+This helps you quickly move from diagnosing the problem to understanding the root cause.
+For example, you can correlate a log pattern, such as an error to a specific metric, and set alarms to alert you to performance and operational issues.

 Auto Scaling helps you automate capacity and resource planning.
 You can set a threshold to alarm on a key metric and trigger an automated Auto Scaling action.
 For example, you could set up an Auto Scaling workflow to add or remove EC2 instances based on CPU utilization metrics and optimize resource costs.

 Automate response to operational changes with CloudWatch Events

 CloudWatch Events provides a near real-time stream of system events that describe changes to your AWS resources.
 It allows you to respond quickly to operational changes and take corrective action.
 You simply write rules to indicate which events are of interest to your application and what automated actions to take when a rule matches an event.
 You can, for example, set a rule to invoke AWS Lambda functions or notify an Amazon Simple Notification Service (Amazon SNS) topic.